cllebrun/cllebrun.github.io/labs/3.4 Lab Android - Watson Assistant/README.md

 This lab is an introduction to IBM Cloud and Watson and its possibilities.
 You will need an IBM Cloud account in order to create your web application.
 Watson AI services can help you make your Android apps more accessible.
 Following this lab, you will learn how to create an Android-native voice-enabled chatbot with Watson services.

+The use case is about a Hotel Concierge Virtual assistant that could be accessed from the guest room, the hotel lobby or directly from the customers phones.
+Targeted end-users are Hotel customers.

 # Objective

 + Discover IBM Watson APIs